marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

 1. Introduction.
 ^^^^^^^^^^^^^^^^

-In each of the windows code you can change the numbers, text, variables, or all of the code.
+In each of the program's window you can change the numbers, text, variables, or the code.

-You do not have to worry if the program stops working, because after refreshing return to the initial settings.
+You do not have to worry if the program stops working, because after its refreshing it returns to the initial settings.

-Often next code follows from the previous one, so please exercises (algorithms) run by the order.
+Often next code results from the previous one, so the exercises (algorithms) should be run in their order.

 2. Factorial.
 ^^^^^^^^^^^^^
-The  **factorial**  of a integer   *n*  , denoted by   *n*  !, is the prodact of all positive integers less than or equal to   *n*.
+The  **factorial**  of a integer   *n*  , denoted by   *n*  !, is the product of all positive integers smaller than or equal *n*.

 .. math::